fjadidi2001/PythonLearning/MoshCourse/readme.md

 # constractor
 is a function for create object<br>
 **All classes have a function called __init__(), which is always executed when the class is being initiated.**
+# module
+when you need use module
+just use import or when you need just one of the function in module use:from .... import .....